The Kerr/CFT correspondence and its extensions: a comprehensive review: Matching the Entropy of Extremal Black Holes

-When higher derivative corrections are considered, the central charge can still be computed exactly, using as crucial ingredients the $SL(2,\mathbb R)\times U(1)$ symmetry and the $(t,\phi)$ reversal symmetry of the near-horizon solution.
-The result is given by \cite{Azeyanagi:2009wf} \bea c_J = -12 k \int_\Sigma \frac{\delta^{cov} L }{\delta R_{abcd}}\eps_{ab}\eps_{cd} vol(\Sigma)\, , \eea where the covariant variational derivative $\delta^{cov}/\delta R_{abcd}$ has been defined in \eqref{Riemcov} in Section \ref{sec:entropy}.
+When higher-derivative corrections are considered, the central charge can still be computed exactly, using as crucial ingredients the $SL(2,\mathbb R)\times U(1)$ symmetry and the $(t,\phi)$ reversal symmetry of the near-horizon solution.
+The result is given by~\cite{Azeyanagi:2009wf} \be c_J = -12 k \int_\Sigma \frac{\delta^{\text{cov}} L }{\delta R_{abcd}}\eps_{ab}\eps_{cd} vol(\Sigma)\, , \ee where the covariant variational derivative $\delta^{\text{cov}}/\delta R_{abcd}$ has been defined in \eqref{Riemcov} in Section~\ref{sec:entropy}.
 One caveat should be noted.
-The result \cite{Azeyanagi:2009wf} is obtained after auxiliary fields are introduced in order to rewrite the arbitrary diffeomorphism invariant action in a form involving at most two derivatives of the fields.
-It was independently observed in \cite{Krishnan:2009tj} that the formalism of \cite{Barnich:2001jy,Barnich:2007bf} applied to the Gauss-Bonnet theory formulated using the metric only cannot reproduce the central charge \eqref{c3} and, therefore, the black hole entropy as will be developed in the upcoming Section \ref{sec:microS}.
-One consequence of these two computations is that the formalism of \cite{Barnich:2001jy,Barnich:2007bf,Compere:2007az} is not invariant under field redefinitions.
-In view of the cohomological results of \cite{Barnich:2001jy}, this ambiguity can appear only in the asymptotic context and when certain asymptotic linearity constraints are not obeyed.
-Nevertheless, it has been acknowledged that boundary terms in the action should be taken into account \cite{Regge:1974zd,Hawking:1995fd}.
-Adding supplementary terms to a well-defined variational principle amount to deforming the boundary conditions \cite{Breitenlohner:1982jf,Witten:2001ua,Marolf:2006nd} and modifying the symplectic structure of the theory through its coupling to the boundary dynamics \cite{Compere:2008us}.
-It remains therefore to check if the prescription of \cite{Compere:2008us} to include boundary effects would allow to reconcile the work of \cite{Krishnan:2009tj} with the one of \cite{Azeyanagi:2009wf}.
+The result~\cite{Azeyanagi:2009wf} is obtained after auxiliary fields are introduced in order to rewrite the arbitrary diffeomorphism-invariant action in a form involving at most two derivatives of the fields.
+It was independently observed in~\cite{Krishnan:2009tj} that the formalism of~\cite{Barnich:2001jy,Barnich:2007bf} applied to the Gauss--Bonnet theory formulated using the metric only cannot reproduce the central charge~\eqref{c3} and, therefore, the black-hole entropy as will be developed in Section~\ref{sec:microS}.
+One consequence of these two computations is that the formalism of~\cite{Barnich:2001jy,Barnich:2007bf,Compere:2007az} is not invariant under field redefinitions.
+In view of the cohomological results of~\cite{Barnich:2001jy}, this ambiguity can appear only in the asymptotic context and when certain asymptotic linearity constraints are not obeyed.
+Nevertheless, it has been acknowledged that boundary terms in the action should be taken into account~\cite{Regge:1974zd,Hawking:1995fd}.
+Adding supplementary terms to a well-defined variational principle amount to deforming the boundary conditions~\cite{Breitenlohner:1982jf,Witten:2001ua,Marolf:2006nd} and modifying the symplectic structure of the theory through its coupling to the boundary dynamics~\cite{Compere:2008us}.
+Therefore, it remains to be checked if the prescription of~\cite{Compere:2008us} to include boundary effects would allow one to reconcile the work of~\cite{Krishnan:2009tj} with that of~\cite{Azeyanagi:2009wf}.